From Average Sensitivity to Small-Loss Regret Bounds under Random-Order Model: Introduction

 While their result offers a bridge from average sensitivity to online learning under the random-order model, it only applies to the $(1+\varepsilon)$-approximate regret.
-The approximate regret has traditionally served as a reasonable performance measure when even the offline optimum cannot be attained efficiently, as in the case of online submodular maximization \citep{Streeter2008-qu,Niazadeh2020-id}.
-By contrast, in \citet{Dong2023-yh}, the approximation regret is introduced to balance stability against accuracy.
-This gives the learner an unreasonable advantage of $\varepsilon \OPT_T$.
+The approximate regret has traditionally served as a reasonable performance measure when even the offline optimum cannot be attained efficiently, as in the case of online submodular function maximization \citep{Streeter2008-qu,Niazadeh2020-id}.
+By contrast, \citet{Dong2023-yh} use the approximate regret to balance stability against accuracy, giving the learner an extra advantage of $\varepsilon \OPT_T$ that is introduced only to trade off approximation and stability.
 This observation raises a natural question: What form should a \emph{non-approximate} (standard) regret bound take in the random-order model, and how does the average sensitivity of the offline algorithm shape that bound?\looseness=-1

-\subsection{Our Contribution}
+\subsection{Our contribution}